-Designed for colder weather, urban boots like Taos Crave boots need stronger protection than everyday shoes.
+Designed for colder weather, urban boots like Taos Crave need stronger protection than everyday shoes.
 After cleaning, warm them with a hairdryer to help absorb the sealant.
-Spray and dubbin wax are both good to waterproof leather boots, but whatever you choose, pay particular attention to the seams so that water doesn’t seep in.
+Spray and dubbin wax are both good to use to waterproof leather boots, but whatever you choose, pay particular attention to the seams so that water doesn’t seep in.

 Choosing the Right Canvas Waterproofing Spray

 Canvas sneakers like Star go with everything, but it’s no fun when they get soggy.
 Luckily, you don’t have to buy separate canvas waterproofing spray; some suede and leather sprays also work on canvas (just watch out for silicone, which doesn’t always agree with acrylic fibers).
 If you prefer wax when waterproofing shoes, coat your canvas shoes with beeswax and heat with a hairdryer while you work it in.
 We hear that candle wax makes an effective alternative.

 It’s always a good idea to know how to waterproof your shoes before you think you need to; follow our tips and you’ll be prepared for any rainy day.